-- As per Mohammad Shah Alam (Consultant Forensic Head, CID) his investigations had discovered that some bank officials had knowingly created vulnerabilities in the bank’s connection to the SWIFT system is like negligent insider theft.
+- As per Mohammad Shah Alam (Consultant Forensic Head, CID), his investigations had discovered that some bank officials had knowingly created vulnerabilities in the bank’s connection to the SWIFT system are like negligent insider theft.

 Must read: Mobile Banking Trojan

 Every smartphone is a compact computer equipped with its own operating system and software, and so, just like PCs, smartphones are targeted by malware.
 Mobile banking Trojans are one of the most dangerous species in the malware world: They steal money from mobile users’ bank accounts.